 Under the Fair Work Act 2009 (Cth) (the FW ACT), the term dismissed is defined where a person’s employment has been terminated at the employer’s initiative or a person was forced to resign because of the conduct or course of conduct engaged in by the employer.
-A forced resignation, also referred to as a constructive termination or dismissal, is when an employee has no real choice but to resign and thus, the onus is on the employee to prove that their resignation was not voluntary and that they were forced to leave.
+A forced resignation, also referred to as constructive termination or dismissal, is when an employee has no real choice but to resign, and thus, the onus is on the employee to prove that their resignation was not voluntary and that they were forced to leave.
 This issue may form the basis of a jurisdictional issue when dealing with claims such as Unfair Dismissal applications in the Fair Work Commission.

 Have you been forced to leave?